 This was where we got the most satisfying views of the multi-tiered waterfall’s upper and middle tiers.

 And within the next 0.2-mile, we were able to see more of the waterfall’s lowermost drops (as the upper waterfall tiers were concealed due to Fall Creek’s twisting trajectory).

-Finally at 2 miles from the trailhead, the trail dropped into Big Tujunga Canyon, where the fire road disappeared over a combination of fallen trees, overgrowth, some mild rock slides, and the Big Tujunga Creek itself.
+Finally at 2 miles from the trailhead, the trail dropped into Big Tujunga Canyon, where the fire road disappeared over a combination of fallen trees, overgrowth, some mild rock slides, and the Big Tujunga River itself.